top of page

 Film Synopsis:

-"Hidden in Plain Sight" is a moving short documentary about an anonymous 18-year-old Indian student who identifies as gay but hides his identity due to societal norms in India.
-He moves to Canada to study at Capilano University, hoping to escape.
-Ultimately, he realizes he must embark on a journey to accept himself and find true freedom.
+"Hidden in Plain Sight" is a short documentary film that follows the story of an anonymous 18-year-old Indian student who identifies as gay but remains in the closet due to societal norms in India.
+He leaves his family and moves to Canada to study at Capilano University, hoping for freedom and a new beginning.
+Ultimately, he realizes he must accept himself throughout his journey to achieve true liberation.

 Screening Link: Hidden in Plain Sight on Vimeo

-In 2017, I started my journey as a mental health worker with the PHS Community Services Society on East Hastings Street.
-This profoundly impactful experience as a first responder inspired me to create my second documentary film, "Lost Boys. " This film beautifully captures the story of Alan Heath, a gifted aspiring poet battling for survival at the New Fountain Shelter in East Hasting Street.
+My journey with the PHS Community Services Society was a profoundly impactful experience as a first responder, which inspired me to create my second cinéma vérité film, "Lost Boys."
+This is a story of Alan Heath, a talented aspiring poet, battling for survival at the New Fountain Shelter on East Hastings Street.

-I am thrilled to share that "Lost Boys" received significant acclaim.
+I am excited to share that "Lost Boys" has received significant acclaim.
 It was officially selected for the Vancouver Short Film Festival in 2022 and won the prestigious Best Short Documentary Film award at the Golden Sparrow International Film Festival and the Uruvatti International Film Festival in 2021.
-These recognitions underscore the film's profound impact and global resonance.

 Lost Boys poster image 4.jpg